s5y-ux/LazerGun/README.md

 ## Credits

-This plugin was created by [Your Name](https://github.com/yourusername).
+This plugin was created by [Joseph Shumaker](https://github.com/s5y-ux).
 Special thanks to the Minecraft community for their support and inspiration.

 Enjoy the LaserGun plugin, and may your Minecraft adventures be filled with explosive excitement!